Silot Lagoon

-Silot Lagoon (more widely and erroneously known as Silot Bay) is a shallow body of water located in the municipality of Liloan, Cebu in the Philippines.
-It is a lagoon surrounded by mangroves that is connected to the Camotes Sea by a narrow channel called the Liloan River.
+Silot Lagoon (more widely and erroneously known as Silot Bay) is a shallow body of water located in the municipality of Liloan, Cebu, the Philippines.
+It is a lagoon surrounded by mangroves, connected to the Camotes Sea by a narrow outlet called the Liloan River.
 The lagoon has depths of between 1 and 2 ft and is situated just south of Liloan's poblacion.
 It is bounded to the east by the village of Catarman, to the west by Yati, and to the south by Tayud.
-It has sandbars near its outlet at Liloan River.
+It has sandbars near its outlet at the Liloan River.

 Geography

 Silot Lagoon is roughly circular in shape and measures around 1.4 km long and 1.2 km wide.
 Its waters flows to the Camotes Sea through a short channel known as the Liloan River.
 The waters in the river's mouth is prone to swirling current.
 The lagoon is surrounded by a ridge around 25 m high above sea level.
 It separates two of the town's barangays which are connected through a bridge.
 The name of Liloan town, reportedly came from the lagoon's current; from lilo or the Cebuano word for whirlpool.